MGuard0303/DiCleave/README.md

 <br>
 <br>
 <img src="/img/cleav_patt.png" alt="cleavage pattern" height="256">

+*Illustration of cleavage pattern, example used is predicted secondary structure of hsa-mir548ar*
 <br>
 <br>
 <br>
+We illustrate the concept of cleavage pattern and complementary sequence.
+The red box indicates cleavage pattern at 5' arm.
+The red asterisk indicate 5' arm Dicer cleavage site.
+Sequence above is the complementary sequence of this cleavage pattern.
+Note that the 5th and last two base are unpaired, thus we use symbol "O" to represent this structure.

-The inputs of DiCleave is a RNA sequence segment and its corresponding pre-miRNA secondary structure embedding.
-Concretely, the length of RNA sequence segment is 14 nucleotide, with 13 dimensions.
+The inputs of DiCleave is a combination of sequence of cleavage pattern, its complementary sequence and its secondary structure in dot-bracket format.
+Therefore, the shape of inputs is 14\*13.
 <br>
 <br>
 <br>
 <img src="/img/input_.png" alt="input" height="256">

+*Input of DiCleave*
 <br>
 <br>
 <br>